 3.3.
 Coverage - sector

-The indicator covers all CANE Rev. 2 Sections B to D (compatible with NACE Rev. 2 Sections B to D).
-The coverage degree per total industry is 89.8%.
+The indicator covers all activities of CANE (Classification of Activities in National Economy) Rev. 2 Sections B to D (compatible with NACE Rev. 2 Sections B to D).
 For a better representation of food industry, due to its specific nature, the sample of industrial enterprises also includes commercial enterprises having agriculture as their main activity, but which have subunits specialised in the production of agro-food products.
 All size classes are covered, excepting units with less than 4 employees.
-The Nomenclature of economic operators, which provides monthly data about industrial physical production, includes a representative sample of enterprises having industry as their main activity (CANE Rev. 2 Divisions 05 to 35) and which includes all the enterprises having over 50 employees and a sample of enterprises having 4-49 employees, so that a representativeness of about 90% should be ensured at the level of total industry and a minimum of 80% at the level of CANE Rev. 2 division, this being calculated.
+The sample of economic operators, which provides monthly data about industrial physical production, includes a representative sample of enterprises having industry as their main activity (CANE Rev. 2 Divisions 05 to 35) and which includes all the enterprises having over 50 employees and a sample of enterprises having 4-49 employees, so that a representativeness of about 90% should be ensured at the level of total industry and a minimum of 80% at the level of CANE Rev. 2 division.

 3.4.
 Statistical concepts and definitions